-Please also see the disclaimer and copyright notice on the final page of this document.
+Please also see the reliances and limitations, disclaimer, and copyright notice on the final page of this document.

 TAS compliance

 This paper is intended to analyse recent mortality in England & Wales.
 It complies with the principles in the Financial Reporting Council's Technical Actuarial Standard "TAS 100: Principles for Technical Actuarial Work".
 Any person using this paper should exercise judgement over its suitability and relevance for their purpose.